Alysa Liu: Show skating

-Public life and popular culture

 Sponsorships, endorsements and partnerships

 In early December 2020, Team Toyota announced Liu as one of the new additions to its roster of sponsored athletes.
 In the lead up to the 2022 Winter Olympics in Beijing, Liu signed a deal with toy manufacturer American Girl, and when fashion designer Ralph Lauren unveiled the opening ceremony uniforms for Team USA, he chose Liu as one of the athletes to model his collection.
+Heading into the 2026 Winter Olympics in Milan Cortina, Liu partnered with Nike and Samsung Galaxy.
+She also appeared in a commercial for Gillette Venus.
 Liu is represented by Yuki Saegusa at IMG.

-Books and magazines
+Following Olympic success, Liu collaborated with her favorite cereal brand Lucky Charms to release a limited edition cereal box featuring her likeness.
+Shortly after, Liu partnered with Nike to release a two-piece hoodie and T-shirt collection bearing a "monochromatic graphic that captures Liu mid-motion on the ice" on April 30.
+She then signed a year-long partnership with beauty retailer Sephora.
+She also received her own Fortnite emote from Epic Games.

+In April 2026, Liu featured in the music video of Laufey's new song "Madwoman".
+In May, shortly after becoming a House Ambassador for Louis Vuitton, she appeared at the 2026 Met Gala.

+Magazines

 Liu was selected to be on the cover of the December 2019 edition of International Figure Skating Magazine.
-She was also featured in several news and fashion magazines, such as Time, Sports Illustrated, and Elle.
+She was also featured in several news and fashion magazines, such as Teen Vogue, Time, Sports Illustrated, Elle, and Perfect.

 Television

-Following her win at the 2019 U.S. Championships, Liu made appearances on Today, The Tonight Show with Jimmy Fallon, and the 2019 Kids' Choice Awards, where she received an opportunity to present an award to alpine ski racer Lindsey Vonn.
+Following her win at the 2019 U.S. Championships, Liu made appearances on Today, The Tonight Show with Jimmy Fallon, and the 2019 Kids' Choice Sports, where she received an opportunity to present an award to alpine ski racer Lindsey Vonn.
+Liu returned to The Tonight Show with Jimmy Fallon before the 2026 Winter Olympics and was featured on 60 Minutes.
+At the 2026 iHeartRadio Music Awards, Liu presented the Artist of the Year award to singer-songwriter Taylor Swift.
+She also presented at the 2026 American Music Awards, presenting the Best Rock/Alternative Artist award to Twenty One Pilots.